jrroosevelt/VS2PCG/VS2PCG_glossary.md

 # Burn
    Stun this character at the end of each of your turns.

+# Camouflage
+  When in the back row, this character cannot be attacked.

 # Capture
 Remove the captured character from the game but keep track of any wound counters on it.
 When the captor leaves play, put its captive back into play stunned in its owner's back row.